Clever/clever-oauth-examples/php/README.md

 This example was built using procedural PHP.
 The sample code itself relies on no external PHP dependencies.

 ### Running the sample code
 The sample code relies on some environment variables to easily set state.
-Productinoized applications should use more robust configuration schemes.
+Productionized applications should use more robust configuration schemes.

 Use `bin/start_sample_server.sh` to easily start serving on localhost:2587.